RandyOwensGit/JavaProjects/Minesweeper/README.md

 ## Minesweeper with Java

 My favorite project I have created so far.
-Fully functioning Minesweeper game inside CLI.
+Fully functioning Minesweeper game inside console.

 Implements flood fill algorithm to recursively fill out board As well as many fun nested for loops :)